 Find the Fan

-This one is a bit of a long shot but it could be the fan has become clogged up with debris.
-You’d be shocked how much junk can find its way into the duct system of a car.
+This one is a bit of a long shot but it could be the blower motor fan has become clogged up with debris.
+Even with a cabin air filter you’d be shocked how much junk can find its way into the duct system of a car.
+If your vehicle is too old to have a cabin air filter then the problem is even more likely to happen.
 Everything from leaves to rodent nests seem to find their way down in to the fan area.
 Make sure it is clean with nothing to impede the flow of air.
+If your air conditioner air flow is weak, check the fan and the housing around it.

+Maybe the air barely coming out of vents in car AC systems isn’t due to an outside object, but a misbehaving system component.
 All vehicles give you the option to have your AC come out up top or on our feet using a series of blend doors that direct the air to the proper set of vents.
 Small motors on most modern cars control these doors but in some cases can also be moved using cables.
 Either way, if the cable or motor isn’t working properly, it won’t completely open and close the blend doors and cause an air leak and lower airflow.
+When this happens some vents not blowing air in car air ducts could be a sign.
+If you have strong air flow at your feet but not out of the top dash vents, your problems may lie with the flaps directing air flow.

 The final issue that could be causing low airflow air conditioning could be related to the intake where air enters the system.
 There are two intakes, one for fresh air located at the base of the windshield and one for re-circulated air that can be found in the passenger side footwell.
-If either of these intakes is obstructed it can severely hamper the flow of air.
+If either of these intakes is obstructed it can severely hamper the flow of air to the point of the car not blowing air.
+Often leaves can pile up at the base of the windshield and cover the fresh air intake.
+An aftermarket alarm or stereo system crammed under the dash may be great, but if your car AC doesn’t blow air then your driving experience won’t be so fun.
+Try switch between fresh air and recirculate settings to see if the air flow problem stays the same.
+If you get air flow on recirculate but not on fresh air, you know where the look for the blockage.

 Check out all the air conditioning system parts